gramjos/tour_co/README.md

 # TODO
-- dynamic size all pages.
+- [ ] dynamic size all pages.
 Pass screen size from size to screen.
-    - resize text section too
+    - [ ] resize text section too
+- [ ] set up an automatic flow for article posting
+- [ ] the clickable region in the para page is too big
+- [ ] pushing the limits of a stateless application
+    - [ ] page transition
+    - [ ] scope model updates
+- [ ] Search for articles by name, contents, and tags

 # tour_co